-Avoid the desire to buy something as soon as you see something desirable about it.
+Impulse purchases can quickly derail your holiday budget.
+Avoid the desire to buy something as soon as you see something desirable.
 Don’t fall victim to ads on social media that encourage you to buy now and worry about it later.
-Sticking to your budget might cause some short-term heartache with the loss of shopping binges, but it can reap serious rewards in the near future.
+Sticking to your budget might cause short-term heartache with the loss of shopping binges, but it can reap serious rewards soon.

 Focus On Paying Off Balances, Not Rewards

-Another reason credit cards are such popular options for making purchases is the rewards they offer.
-A vast assortment of cards feature rewards earned with every purchase, either in the form of points or cash back.
-Sure, these rewards can save you money over time, but they also serve as negative reinforcement for impulse buying.
+Another reason credit cards are such popular purchase options is their rewards.
+A vast assortment of cards features rewards earned with every purchase, either points or cash back.
+These rewards can save you money over time, but they also serve as negative reinforcement for impulse buying.

-After a holiday shopping and entertainment spending spree, thinking about credit card balances – and not points – is the best course of action.
+After a holiday shopping and entertainment spending spree, thinking about credit card balances –not points – is the best action.
 Carrying lower balances means you’ll be paying less in interest charges each month.
-Now that’s a reward worth aiming for.
+Now, that’s a reward worth aiming for!

 Consolidate Balances to Speed Up Repayment